-You can also ask rock climbers, dancers, mountain guides.
+You can also ask rock climbers, dancers, mountain guides and even gym rats.

-This thread would lead me down a new path in the coming years as I would learn how to regain the physical capabilities of a human who was shaped by a natural enviroment
+I would learn how to regain the physical capabilities of a human who was shaped by a natural environment

-My Yoga would be part of it but its not enough if the other 23 hours are spent in technology.
+My yoga practice would be part of the solution but not enough if I spent the other 23 hours in an unnatural environment.

-The result is our new health habitat retreat center located at Folding Mountain Jasper Alberta.
+The result is our new retreat center located at Folding Mountain Jasper Alberta.

 I explain some of what I've done on the page here.